laro/Cilia/README.md

       `using<type T> T::CopyArgumentType = T`
     - but for `View`-types it is:
       ```
       using       StringView::CopyArgumentType = String
       using        ArrayView::CopyArgumentType = Array
       using       VectorView::CopyArgumentType = Vector
       using       MatrixView::CopyArgumentType = Matrix
+      using  MatrixBasicView::CopyArgumentType = Matrix
       using        ImageView::CopyArgumentType = Image
+      using   ImageBasicView::CopyArgumentType = Image
       using      MDArrayView::CopyArgumentType = MDArray
+      using MDArrayBasicView::CopyArgumentType = MDArray
       ```
     - Example:
         - `for copy str in ["an", "array", "of", "words"] { ... }`